Heroes-Academy/IntroPython_Fall2016/docs/source/info.rst

 When does this course meet?
 ---------------------------

-The Intro to Python course will meet from 2:00 pm to 4:00 pm on the following days:
+The Intro to Python course will meet from 11:20 to 1:20 starting October 2nd.

-- July 11 through July 15
-- July 18 through July 22

 How do I register for this course?
 ----------------------------------